hellomuffin/exif-as-language/README.md

 `python splice_evaluator.py --ckpt_path /your-pretrained-model-path --result_dir result --data_name in_the_wild --data_base_path /your-eval-data-root-path`

 where data_name specify which dataset you want to run, and can be choose from `['in_the_wild', 'columbia', 'dso_1', 'realistic_tampering', 'scene_completion', 'casia_1', 'casia_2']`.
 After evaluating, the similarity heatmap for each image will be placed on `result/` and the evaluating score will be displayed via standard output.

+The released checkpoint performance can be found [here](eval/pf.md).

 <!-- ACKNOWLEDGEMENTS -->